Youth Without Shelter Fundraising Policy

 YWS prefers to receive unrestricted donations to pursue its greatest needs, but may accept restricted donations after a careful process of due diligence to ensure that such specific purposes are complementary to the overall long-term goals of the organization.
 YWS may elect to accept or decline any unrestricted or restricted gift.

-On an annual basis, the Development and Engagement Manager and the Executive Director, with the support of the Development and Engagement Committee and Board of Directors, will review all upcoming funding needs and agree on the best ways to reach the fundraising goals of the organization.
+On an annual basis, the Director of Philanthropy and the Executive Director, with the support of the Development and Engagement Committee and Board of Directors, will review all upcoming funding needs and agree on the best ways to reach the fundraising goals of the organization.
 An annual fundraising plan will be developed, approved and implemented.
 Quarterly reviews will be undertaken by the fundraising committee, fundraising staff person and executive director to assess the success of the fundraising work to date, with an eye to enhancing and improving current and future fund development initiatives.

 The Board of Directors, Development and Engagement Committee, fundraising and communications volunteers and others as appropriate will be provided a copy of all policies and procedures related to fundraising activities to ensure compliance across the organization.